-There being a quorum present, His Honor, the Mayor, announced that the Common Council was now ready for the transaction of business, and that Hon.
+There being a quorum present, His Honor, the President, announced that the Board of Aldermen was ready for the transaction of business, and that Hon.
 W. Q. Gresham and Hon.
-A. W. Hendricks, a sub-committee of the Committee on Public Safety, were in attendance.
+A. W. Hendricks, a sub-committee of the Committee of Public Safety, were in attendance.

-Whereupon, the courtesies of the Common Council were extended to said gentlemen.
+Whereupon, the courtesies of the Board of Aldermen were extended to said gentlemen.

 Hon.
-W. Q. Gresham addressed the Council, and presented the following papers from the Committee on Public Safety; which were read:
+W. Q. Gresham addressed the Board, and presented the following papers from the Committee of Public Safety; which were read:

-WHEREAS, The following communication has been presented to this body to-wit:
+WHEREAS, The following communication has been presented to this body to wit: